 According to the Queensland Residential Tenancies and Rooming Accommodation Regulations, there are several important conditions that must be met in order for a Water Efficiency Certificate to be issued:

-- Showerheads must have a maximum flow of 9 litres/minute.
+- Showerheads Flow: Ensure showerheads have a maximum flow of 9 litres/minute.

-- Internal cold-water taps and single mixer taps must have a maximum flow of 9 litres/minute.
-This excludes taps for bathtubs and appliances.
+- Cold-Water Taps: Internal cold-water taps and single mixer taps should also have a maximum flow of 9 litres/minute, excluding taps for bathtubs and appliances.

-- Toilets must have a dual flush function that does not exceed 6.5 litres when fully flushed and 3.5 litres when half flushed.
+- Toilet Dual Flush: Toilets must feature a dual flush function not exceeding 6.5 litres when fully flushed and 3.5 litres when half flushed.
 The maximum average flush volume should be 4 litres with 1 full flush and 4 half flushes.

-- The rental premises must have an individual meter dedicated to that premise or the water must be bulk water delivered by a water delivery company.
+- Individual Water Meter: Rental premises must have an individual water meter or receive bulk water from a delivery company.

 Since you are the landlord and property owner, you are still going to receive the water bill when it is issued.
 You are to pay the full amount and then pass on a copy of that water bill to your tenants along with a copy of any water consumption reading so that they are able to verify the amount that has been charged.
 Tenants are never billed directly through water supply authorities.
 Tenants cannot be charged for sewerage usage charges or fixed access charges.